madhavambati/Convolutional-Neural-Network-with-Numpy/README.md

 - DenseLayer  - 128×1
 - OutputLayer - 10×1

+## Training the Network:
+Initially the weights are set to random.
+To make for a smoother training process, we initialize each filter with a mean of 0 and a standard deviation of 1.

 ## Installation:
 Use the following commands to install the model in your machine.
 The network is already trained and the parameters are saved in [params.pkl](https://github.com/madhavambati/Convolutional-Neural-Network-with-Numpy/blob/master/model/params.pkl) file.
 You can train the network yourself or you can use it by running [predict.py](https://github.com/madhavambati/Convolutional-Neural-Network-with-Numpy/blob/master/model/predict.py) file, don't forget to save your testing image in [model_images](https://github.com/madhavambati/Convolutional-Neural-Network-with-Numpy/tree/master/images_model) directory.